pykern.pkcli package

 Setup a project tree with: docs, tests, etc., and checkin to git.

-Creates: setup.py, index.rst, project dir, <name>_console.py, etc. Overwrites files if they exist without checking.
+Creates: pyproject.toml, index.rst, project dir, <name>_console.py, etc. Overwrites files if they exist without checking.

 Parameters: